Visigothic Kingdom: Muslim conquest

-Resistance also continued in the regions around the Pyrenees with the establishment of the Marca Hispanica from 760 to 785.
+Resistance also continued in the regions around the Pyrenees with the establishment of the Marca Hispanica from 760 to 785 by the Frankish Empire.
 The Berbers settled in the south and the Meseta Central in Castile.
 Initially, the Muslims generally left the Christians alone to practise their religion, although non-Muslims were subject to Islamic law and treated as second-class citizens.